 Reiki as a Clinical Therapy

 by Andrew Chrysostomou and Dawn Mellowship

-Reiki is an increasingly well-known and popular complementary therapy.
+The Main Reiki Symbols are becoming increasingly well-known and popular complementary therapy.
 It is a spiritual healing system using ‘universal’ energy to heal.
 Reiki is used by large numbers of practitioners worldwide as an effective form of relaxation and energy balancing.
 Reiki, more importantly, if used correctly can be used to treat physical, emotional and spiritual conditions directly.

 There are currently over 144 different types of Reiki in existence, some of which have no connection with the founder Mikao Usui, whatsoever.
 Currently any Reiki Master can teach whatever they choose on a course and call it Reiki.
 With so many types of Reiki available and unregulated, it is difficult for consumers to know exactly what they are getting when they visit a practitioner or teacher.

 For many practitioners Reiki is a passive therapy, where they believe, the less input they have into the healing process the better.
 The energy is channelled into the recipient passively, which means that the energy is expected to define its own path within the body, without any direction or focus from the practitioner.
 The energy is considered to be intelligent and will treat the client always for the highest good, rather than the practitioner choosing what or what not to treat.
 Regardless of the type of Reiki practised, the passive healing method is most commonly used.
 This form of healing does not address specific conditions or illnesses, but rather relies on allowing the body to heal itself.
 This method of working with Reiki is very difficult to integrate into a clinical environment, as practitioners do not treat conditions or necessarily offer any improvements in the client’s health.